 Here, his Left hand does the karana mudra (sometimes called tarjani) and holds a vajra-handled noose.

 There is a small buddha in his headdress.

 13th century, Tibet, Achala, brass, is or was at the gTsug Lakhang in Lhasa, published by Ulrich von Schroeder.

-Sculptures worshiped in Lhasa normally have cold gold on their face and lapis lazuli on their hair, but wrathful deities have flaming hair dyed with orange or red pigment.
+Sculptures worshiped in Lhasa normally have cold gold on their face and blue pigment (usually lapis lazuli) on their hair, but wrathful deities have flaming hair dyed with orange or red pigment.

-However, there is always an exception to the rule and this one has blue hair, dyed with lapis lazuli powder.
+However, there is always an exception to the rule and this one, Nila Achala, has blue hair.
 He holds a noose in his left hand.